davepacheco/rfd/rfd/0115/README.md

 - High client write volume intrinsically results in large WAL volume.
-This is unavoidable, but is believed to be a small part of the problem (relative to the following issues).
+This is unavoidable, but is believed to be a small part of the problem (relative to other issues below).
 - The current Manta schema is believed to contribute to more WAL writes than
   necessary: see MANTA-3399,
   [MANTA-3401](https://smartos.org/bugview/MANTA-3401).
 Addressing this
   requires [MORAY-424](https://smartos.org/bugview/MORAY-424) and
   [MORAY-425](https://smartos.org/bugview/MORAY-425).
 (These changes may also significantly improve the overall object write throughput of each shard.)
-- This in turn was exacerbated by the directory structure used for multi-part uploads.
+- This in turn was exacerbated by the default directory structure used for multi-part uploads.
 This was fixed in the software under [MANTA-3427](https://smartos.org/bugview/MANTA-3427) and [MANTA-3480](https://smartos.org/bugview/MANTA-3480) and deployed under CM-1356.